On This Page

 Pets on Leash

 Cross country skiing can be done in many locations within the park.
 One of the better areas is along the shore of either Redfern or Fairy lake.
 No tracks are set and the trail up to Fairly lake is steep.
 There are no defined snowshoeing trails; however, there are numerous multi-use trails in the vicinity of Redfern Lake which can all be snowshoed.
-The frozen lake is also a good location to take a walk along.

 The area is subject to extremely cold winter conditions.
 Visitors to this area are reminded to be prepared.
 Temperatures of -40°C and colder are a reality in this area and the temperature can drop dramatically from one valley to another.
 The BC Parks cabin located on the north east side of the lake is a good shelter to keep the frost off.